Unexpected $1M payout for illness provides financial relief.

 Mary grew increasingly concerned for the future, and how she would support herself and her children.

 The next three years became an increasing struggle for Mary.
 Some days were better than others, but juggling her home duties, caring for her kids, and working to pay the bills got harder as her condition worsened.
 Mary grew increasingly concerned for the future, and how she would support herself and her children.
 Her employer had been supportive, but as she needed more and more days off, she realised it couldn’t continue.
 Eventually work simply became too much, and Mary was forced to resign from her job.

 The phone call from Mary’s sister came out of the blue.
 “Have you looked into making a TPD claim?” her sister asked.
 Mary had never heard of TPD and had to Google it.
 She soon learned that TPD (total and permanent disability) insurance is included in most superannuation policies and is there to pay out a lump sum if you’re unable to work.
 Mary’s first thought was that she was sure she didn’t have TPD insurance since she’d never even heard of it.
 But an ad for Law Partners caught her attention, offering to check her super policies for her to see if she was covered.

 Three weeks after dropping off the box and signing some consent forms, Mary got the unexpected phone call that changed her life.

-Mary called the number in the ad, and was put through to Jen, a TPD specialist at Law Partners who asked her about her condition and when she had stopped working.
-Mary was surprised at the time Jen took to listen to her, and she felt at ease talking to her.
-She got a sense that Jen really understood her situation and wanted to help.
-Then Jen asked what superannuation polices she had.
+Mary called the number in the ad, and was put through to Jennifer, a TPD specialist at Law Partners who asked her about her condition and when she had stopped working.
+Mary was surprised at the time Jennifer took to listen to her, and she felt at ease talking to her.
+She got a sense that Jennifer really understood her situation and wanted to help.
+Then Jennifer asked what superannuation polices she had.
 Mary didn’t know and was embarrassed to admit that she literally had 10 years of unopened super statements in a box.
-Jen seemed completely unphased by this and simply asked: “can you drop them off at our office?”.
+Jennifer seemed completely unphased by this and simply asked: “can you drop them off at our office?”.